-

 BU SCD: university library or common documentation service, where you'll find a wealth of resources throughout your studies!

-CROUS: Centre régional des oeuvres universitaires, the place to go to find accommodation in university halls of residence, or to apply for a social grant.
+CROUS: center régional des oeuvres universitaires, the place to go to find accommodation in university halls of residence, and to apply for social grants.

 CVEC: contribution de vie étudiante et de campus (student and campus life contribution), which you pay before enrolling at university and which can be used to finance projects that you may support by getting involved in faculty or university associations.